ncbi/AF2_benchmark/README.md

 ### \**Important\** please change the paths in the python scripts before running them

 ### MSAs along with related log, output files generated from AF_Cluster, are in AFcluster_MSAs

+## Code was run and tested on LINUX and MAC OSX machines.